goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 4.10 Mock responses of external HTTP services

-**TL;DR:** Use network mocking tools to simulate responses of external collaborators' services that are approached over the network (e.g., REST, Graph).
+**אמ;לק:** Use network mocking tools to simulate responses of external collaborators' services that are approached over the network (e.g., REST, Graph).
 This is imperative not only to isolate the component under test but mostly to simulate non-happy path flows.
 Tools like [nock](https://github.com/nock/nock) (in-process) or [Mock-Server](https://www.mock-server.com/) allow defining a specific response of external service in a single line of code.
 Remember to simulate also errors, delays, timeouts, and any other event that is likely to happen in production

 **Otherwise:** Allowing your component to reach real external services instances will likely result in naive tests that mostly cover happy paths.
 The tests might also be flaky and slow